fkkarakurt/Nerve/README.md

 ## Usage

+> This project has been tested with Debian and Fedora.

 #### Computing a neural network

 This code snippet shows how to compute the outputs of a neural network with `nerveNet`.